Internet Plans for Seniors: Choosing the Right Internet Plan for Seniors

 - 40–100 Mbps: Multiple devices or telehealth appointments

-- 100+ Mbps: Multiple users simultaneously streaming or video conferencing
+- 100+ Mbps: Multiple people simultaneously streaming or video conferencing

-The FCC defines broadband as 100 Mbps download/20 Mbps upload speeds.
+The FCC defines broadband as 100 Mbps download and 20 Mbps upload speeds.

 Consider included equipment and setup

-Some providers like Spectrum offer free modems but charge for router rental.
-Compare the long-term cost of equipment rental against purchasing your own.
-Many companies now offer self-installation options, saving installation fees.
-For instance, T-Mobile’s 5G home internet takes approximately 15-20 minutes to set up without professional help.
+Spectrum includes a free modem but charges $10 monthly for router rental.
+Compare equipment rental costs against purchasing your own modem.
+Many providers now offer self-installation, saving setup fees.
+T-Mobile's 5G home internet takes approximately 15–20 minutes to set up without a technician visit.

-Many seniors on fixed incomes struggle to pay for internet service.
-Several government programs and provider discounts can make connectivity more affordable for qualifying individuals.
+Many seniors on fixed incomes need help paying for internet.
+Several government programs and company discounts can make service more affordable.

 Lifeline program eligibility

-The federal Lifeline program offers qualifying low-income subscribers a monthly discount of up to $9.25 on phone or internet service.
-For those living on Tribal lands, the benefit increases to $34.25 monthly.
-Eligibility requires either household income at or below 135% of Federal Poverty Guidelines or participation in programs like:
+The federal Lifeline program offers qualifying low-income subscribers a monthly discount up to $9.25 on phone or internet service.
+For those on Tribal lands, the benefit increases to $34.25 monthly.
+You qualify if your household income is at or below 135% of Federal Poverty Guidelines or if you participate in any of these programs:

 - Medicaid